juicyllama/framework/common/docs/frontend/quasar/README.md

   :::

 ::: tip
-Our frontend framework is built on top of [Quasar](https://quasar.dev) and [Vue](https://vuejs.org) frameworks, in addition to [TailwindCSS](https://tailwindcss.com) for styling.
-If you are not familiar with Vue, Quasar or Tailwind CSS, we recommend you read their documentation first.
+Our frontend framework is built on top of [Quasar](https://quasar.dev) and [Vue](https://vuejs.org) frameworks.
+If you are not familiar with Vue or Quasar, we recommend you read their documentation first.
 :::

 ## Installation